 Are Investors Undervaluing These Retail-Wholesale Stocks Right Now?

-One company value investors might notice is Tilly's (TLYS).
-TLYS is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock is trading with P/E ratio of 10.68 right now.
-For comparison, its industry sports an average P/E of 13.75.
-Over the past 52 weeks, TLYS's Forward P/E has been as high as 20.94 and as low as -78.88, with a median of 14.08.
+One stock to keep an eye on is Genesco (GCO).
+GCO is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock is trading with a P/E ratio of 10.57, which compares to its industry's average of 14.40.
+Over the past year, GCO's Forward P/E has been as high as 16.28 and as low as -21.92, with a median of 11.94.

-We should also highlight that TLYS has a P/B ratio of 2.95.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-TLYS's current P/B looks attractive when compared to its industry's average P/B of 5.04.
-Over the past year, TLYS's P/B has been as high as 3.16 and as low as 1.59, with a median of 2.43.

 Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-TLYS has a P/S ratio of 0.64.
-This compares to its industry's average P/S of 0.7.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+GCO has a P/S ratio of 0.4.
+This compares to its industry's average P/S of 0.69.

 If you're looking for another solid Retail - Apparel and Shoes value stock, take a look at Zumiez (ZUMZ).
 ZUMZ is a # 1 (Strong Buy) stock with a Value score of A.

-Value investors will likely look at more than just these metrics, but the above data helps show that Tilly's and Zumiez are likely undervalued currently.
-And when considering the strength of its earnings outlook, TLYS and ZUMZ sticks out as one of the market's strongest value stocks.
+Value investors will likely look at more than just these metrics, but the above data helps show that Genesco and Zumiez are likely undervalued currently.
+And when considering the strength of its earnings outlook, GCO and ZUMZ sticks out as one of the market's strongest value stocks.

 Click to get this free report